The Shires (duo): 2018–2020: Accidentally on Purpose

+The duo also released in March 2020 a new album for their new label BMG entitled Good Years.
+A single "This Independence Day" was included.
+This album also saw the group return to the top five of both the Country and National charts which they had also achieved with their previous two studio albums.

 2021–present: 10 Year Plan

 In January 2022, The Shires announced their lead single from their upcoming fifth album, '10 Year Plan' would be titled 'I See Stars'.
-The band appeared on the Radio 2 breakfast show with Zoe Ball for the single's debut on the 26th of January, and followed it with the release date for their new album on March 11, 2022.'I See Stars' was BBC Radio 2's record of the week in February 2022.
+The band appeared on the Radio 2 breakfast show with Zoe Ball for the single's debut on 26 January, and followed it with the release date for their new album on 11 March 2022.
+'I See Stars' was BBC Radio 2's record of the week in February 2022.